lukxsofficial/Clearhaven/README.md

 There is no DynDOLOD setup, no Grass Cache generation, and no seasonal overhauls.
 Installation is straightforward and maintenance is minimal.

 # Performance Targets
-> 60-120 FPS in most exterior areas at recommended settings.
+> Stable 60+ FPS in most exterior areas at recommended settings.
 Clearhaven is designed for modern mid-range hardware (2021+).

 Recommended for 1080p: